Aboriginal and Torres Strait Islander Student Advisory Group

 The group plays a vital role in:

-- Providing guidance on events and programs
+- providing guidance on events and programs

-- Contributing to policy development
+- contributing to policy development

-- Ensuring cultural safety and inclusion
+- ensuring cultural safety and inclusion

-- Advising on implementation strategies
+- advising on implementation strategies.

 Through this student-led initiative, we strengthen our commitment to embedding Aboriginal and Torres Strait Islander perspectives across The Arts Unit's activities.
 The advisory group ensures that Aboriginal and Torres Strait Islander voices are central to our decision-making processes.